Showing posts with label 2016. Show all posts

 Looking west away from the monument, I have always liked this picture as it's gives the impression the clouds will shortly fall over the edge of the hill.

-Thanks for looking, please take a moment to share and follow me on social media, you can also check out my Zazzle stores and Photo4Me portfolio via the links below.
+Please take a moment to share this post, follow me on social media, and explore my work on Clickasnap and Photo4Me using the links below.
+Your support means a lot!

 All the pictures remain the copyright of Colin Green.